MattD82/Seinfeld-Topic-Modeling-and-Text-Generation/README.md

 - Convert corpus to lower case.
 - Initially, use NLTK's default stop words.
 - Use `CountVectorizer` to convert coprus into term frequency matrix for each document.
-- Choose num_topics
+- Choose k = num_topics
 - Create lda model using `LatentDirichletAllocation`
-- Look **manually** at most important key words for each topic and determine of those **make sense**.
+- Look **manually** at most important key words for each topic and determine of those **make sense** and differentiate the topics well.
 - If words are repeated often between topics, we're not seeing much differentiation.
-- Calculate perplexity or coherence.
 - Adjust stop words accordingly and repeat all steps above until you have an LDA model that is somewhat informative.

 After doing all of the steps above, I ended up with 10 topics, and the word cloud below shows the 10 most important keywords for each of those topics.
-These 10 topics were chosen because with only around 5 or 6 topics, I really wasn't seeing any differentiation between the keywords in each topic, and with more than 10 topics, due to the fact that the corpus only contains 174 episodes, I was seeing some topics that almost encompass only one episode/document.
+These 10 topics were chosen because with only around 5 or 6 topics, I really wasn't seeing any differentiation between the keywords in each topic, and with more than 10 topics, due to the fact that the corpus only contains 174 episodes, I was seeing some topics that almost only encompass one episode/document.

 Also, while this analysis didn't really produce any concrete "topics" that are generalizable to multiple episodes, it did pull out some key words and characters that are very episode-specific.
 For example, "Keith Hernandez" shows up in topic two, as does "latex", and in the episode "The Boyfriend", Jerry meets his idol, Keith Hernandez (former New York Mets baseball player), and George tells the unemployment office that he's close to a job with Vandelay Industries, a company he made up that makes latex products.